Latin script: 21st century

 On 15 September 1999 the authorities of Tatarstan, Russia, passed a law to make the Latin script a co-official writing system alongside Cyrillic for the Tatar language by 2011.
 A year later, however, the Russian government overruled the law and banned Latinization on its territory.

 In 2015, the government of Kazakhstan announced that a Kazakh Latin alphabet would replace the Kazakh Cyrillic alphabet as the official writing system for the Kazakh language by 2025.
 There are also talks about switching from the Cyrillic script to Latin in Ukraine, Kyrgyzstan, and Mongolia.
 Mongolia, however, has since opted to revive the Mongolian script instead of switching to Latin.

-In October 2019, the organization National Representational Organization for Inuit in Canada (ITK) announced that they will introduce a unified writing system for the Inuit languages in the country.
+In October 2019, Inuit Tapiriit Kanatami (ITK), the national organization for Inuit in Canada announced that they will introduce a unified writing system for the Inuit languages in the country.
 The writing system is based on the Latin alphabet and is modeled after the one used in the Greenlandic language.

 On 12 February 2021 the government of Uzbekistan announced it will finalize the transition from Cyrillic to Latin for the Uzbek language by 2023.
 Plans to switch to Latin originally began in 1993 but subsequently stalled and Cyrillic remained in widespread use.

 At present the Crimean Tatar language uses both Cyrillic and Latin.
 The use of Latin was originally approved by Crimean Tatar representatives after the Soviet Union's collapse but was never implemented by the regional government.
 After Russia's annexation of Crimea in 2014 the Latin script was dropped entirely.
-Nevertheless Crimean Tatars outside of Crimea continue to use Latin and on 22 October 2021 the government of Ukraine approved a proposal endorsed by the Mejlis of the Crimean Tatar People to switch the Crimean Tatar language to Latin by 2025.
+Nevertheless, Crimean Tatars outside of Crimea continue to use Latin and on 22 October 2021 the government of Ukraine approved a proposal endorsed by the Mejlis of the Crimean Tatar People to switch the Crimean Tatar language to Latin by 2025.

 In July 2020, 2.6 billion people (36% of the world population) use the Latin alphabet.